 In keeping with the philosophy of Empire College, courses are included in management communications and career transitions, designed with the Computer Support Specialist in mind.
 The emphasis in this program is placed on marketable skills (employability).

-Graduates are prepared to assume positions as computer consultants or computer technicians.
+Upon completion of the program, you can be ready to assume positions as computer consultants or computer technicians.

-CompTIA A+ Technician
+- CompTIA A+ Technician

 Note: All units in this program are transferable to the Specialized Associate Degree in Information Technology program.

 Expected Educational Outcomes: Upon completing the Computer Support Specialist program, students will have demonstrated competency in the following areas:

 - The ability to diagnose and repair microcomputers (IBM compatibles) using standard diagnostic techniques

 - Installation and configuration of internal and external computer components